pauldmccarthy/fsleyes/userdoc/plugins.rst

  - Views must be sub-classes of the :class:`.ViewPanel` class.

- - Controls must be sub-classes of the :class:`.ControlPanel` class.
+ - Controls must be sub-classes of the :class:`.ControlPanel` or :class:`.ControlToolBar` classes.

  - Tools must be sub-classes of the :class:`.Action` class.

-.. sidebar:: Customising control panels

-             If you are writing a custom control panel which is designed to only work with a specific view (e.g. an ortho view), you can override the :mod:`.ControlMixin.supportedViews` static method to
-             limit the views that your control supports.

-             Furthermore, if you want to customise how your custom control is displayed (e.g. on the bottom, left, right, or top, or as a separate floating panel), you can override the :mod:`.ControlMixin.defaultLayout` static method to return
-             default layout options that will be passed to the :meth:`.ViewPanel.togglePanel` method when your control panel
-             is opened.

 To write a ``.py`` file which can be loaded as a FSLeyes plugin, simply